mishrasidhant/stmt_obfuscator/docs/user_guide.md

    - The application will switch to the Output Preview tab
    - You'll see the original document on the left and the obfuscated version on the right

-5. **Save the Obfuscated PDF**:
+5. **Save the Obfuscated Document**:
-   - Click the "Save Obfuscated PDF" button or use File > Save Obfuscated PDF (Ctrl+S)
+   - Click the "Save Obfuscated Document" button or use File > Save Obfuscated Document (Ctrl+S)
+   - Select the desired format (Text or PDF) from the dropdown menu
+   - Configure PDF export options if PDF format is selected
    - Choose a location to save the obfuscated document
-   - The application will create a new PDF with all selected PII entities obfuscated
+   - The application will create a new document with all selected PII entities obfuscated

 ### Workflow Example